Pending Litigation

 Litigation

 S.B.
 1790, H.B.
-3594 (Extreme Weather Recovery Act) Status: Legislative session ended 5/31/2025; may be carried over to next sessionCoverage Period: 1965 – Effective DateInjury: “The connection of a climate disaster, extreme weather attributable to climate change, or harms resulting from long-term changes to the climate system to alleged injuries shall be deemed an injury in fact for all residents of, and visitors to, Illinois.”Minimum Damages: $10,000 Recoverable Damages: Noneconomic, compensatory (including (1) the fair market value of recovering, rebuilding, or remediating lost, damaged, or destroyed property and (2) the cost of personal injuries, including medical care, mental and behavioral health treatment, pain and suffering, and emotional distress), and punitive damagesStatute of Limitations: 3 yearsLiability: Strict; joint-and-severalDefense: Intentional destruction of property or worsening of damage or gross negligence by the harmed party
+3594 (Extreme Weather Recovery Act) Status: 2025 bill failed; reintroduced in 2026 and failed to advance out of committeeCoverage Period: 1965–Effective DateInjury: “The connection of a climate disaster, extreme weather attributable to climate change, or harms resulting from long-term changes to the climate system to alleged injuries shall be deemed an injury in fact for all residents of, and visitors to, Illinois”Minimum Damages: $10,000 Recoverable Damages: Noneconomic, compensatory (including (1) the fair market value of recovering, rebuilding, or remediating lost, damaged, or destroyed property and (2) the cost of personal injuries, including medical care, mental and behavioral health treatment, pain and suffering, and emotional distress), and punitive damagesStatute of Limitations: 3 yearsLiability: Strict; joint-and-severalDefense: Intentional destruction of property or worsening of damage or gross negligence by the harmed party

 S.B.
-982 (Affordable Insurance and Climate Recovery Act)Status: 2025 bill failed; text reintroduced in current legislative sessionEnforcement Mechanism: Attorney General may bring civil actions against covered fossil fuel companies to recover insurance-related climate costsDamages: Homeowners’ insurance premium increases and other insurance costs attributed to extreme weather and climate disasters, including California Fair Access to Insurance Requirements (FAIR) Plan assessments, borrowed funds and interest, and policyholder costs such as higher premiums, reduced coverage, insurer withdrawal, or reliance on surplus-lines insuranceResponsible Parties: Large fossil fuel companies (≥ $500 million average annual revenue across parent entity and all affiliates) engaged in fossil fuel extraction, production, or manufacturing, or wholesale sales of fossil fuel products, with sufficient contacts with CaliforniaLiability: StrictUse of Funds: Priority distribution to (1) policyholder restitution and claims administration, (2) repayment of FAIR Plan losses and state infrastructure bank loans, (3) California Safe Homes grants for resilience and insurability improvements, and (4) litigation costs and attorneys’ fees
+982 (Affordable Insurance and Climate Recovery Act)Status: 2025 bill failed; text reintroduced in 2026 legislative session, passed Senate Judiciary Committee but failed in Senate Insurance CommitteeEnforcement Mechanism: Attorney General may bring civil actions against covered fossil fuel companies to recover insurance-related climate costsDamages: Homeowners’ insurance premium increases and other insurance costs attributed to extreme weather and climate disasters, including California Fair Access to Insurance Requirements (FAIR) Plan assessments, borrowed funds and interest, and policyholder costs such as higher premiums, reduced coverage, insurer withdrawal, or reliance on surplus-lines insuranceResponsible Parties: Large fossil fuel companies (> $500 million average annual revenue across parent entity and all affiliates) engaged in fossil fuel extraction, production, or manufacturing, or wholesale sales of fossil fuel products, with sufficient contacts with CaliforniaLiability: StrictUse of Funds: Priority distribution to (1) policyholder restitution and claims administration, (2) repayment of FAIR Plan losses and state infrastructure bank loans, (3) California Safe Homes grants for resilience and insurability improvements, and (4) litigation costs and attorneys’ fees

 Climate Insurance Bill INTRODUCED

-SF 4126 (Greenhouse Gas Pollution Superfund Act)Status: Referred to Environment, Climate, and Legacy Committee 03/04/26Coverage Period: 1995-2026 Covered Emissions: Emissions resulting from the use of fossil fuels extracted or refined by the responsible partyMinimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)
+SF 4126, HF3945 (Greenhouse Gas Pollution Superfund Act)Status: FailedCoverage Period: 1995–2026 Covered Emissions: Emissions resulting from the use of fossil fuels extracted or refined by the responsible partyMinimum Emissions: >1 billion metric tonsFund Cap: TBDLiability: Strict; joint-and-several (affiliates)

 Minnesota